 How much does SAP SuccessFactors cost per employee?

-Is SAP SuccessFactors worth it for small companies?
+Is SAP SuccessFactors free?

 Can you buy just the SAP SuccessFactors Recruiting module?